hpharsh17/TTS_free/README.md

    python app.py
    ```

-3. Open `http://localhost:5000` in your browser and enter text to generate the audio file.
+3. Open `http://localhost:5000` in your browser and enter text (and optionally
+   an email address) to generate the audio file.